 Start by checking the "Possible Causes" listed above.
 Visually inspect the related wiring harness and connectors.
 Check for damaged components and look for broken, bent, pushed out, or corroded connector's pins.

-Labor: 1.0The cost to diagnose the B0010 MERCURY code is 1.0 hour of labor.
+The cost to diagnose the B0010 Mercury code is 1.0 hour of labor.
 The auto repair's diagnosis time and labor rates vary by location, vehicle's make and model, and even your engine type.
 Most auto repair shops charge between $75 and $150 per hour.

-|When is the B0010 MERCURY code detected?If the Restraints Control Module (RCM) detects a short between the passenger air bag stage 1 circuits and the circuits of another SRS component, it sets this Diagnostic Trouble Code (DTC) and the DTC of the corresponding SRS component.
+If the Restraints Control Module (RCM) detects a short between the passenger air bag stage 1 circuits and the circuits of another SRS component, it sets this Diagnostic Trouble Code (DTC) and the DTC of the corresponding SRS component.

 The Restraints Control Module (RCM) monitors all deployable device and sensor circuits for a signal cross coupled (short) between circuits.
 If the RCM detects a short between the circuits of one device and another device, it will store a DTC for each of the signal cross coupled faults in memory.
 The RCM sends a message to the Instrument Panel Cluster (IPC) to illuminate the air bag warning indicator.
 When a normal loop fault is present (one loop is either shorted to battery/ground, open circuit or low resistance), then signal cross coupled diagnostics will not be active.
 Once the normal loop fault is repaired, then the signal cross coupled diagnostics will resume.

+Need more information on how to fix the B0010 Mercury code?
 Get Access to Factory Service Manuals

 Get the B0010 Mercury code diagnosed by a professional: Find a repair shop in your area